genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-24-pagination-in-android-room-database-using-the-paging-3-library.md

 The [Paging 3 library](https://developer.android.com/topic/libraries/architecture/paging/v3-overview), a part the new set of [Android Jetpack](https://developer.android.com/jetpack) libraries, provides a robust way of paginating large sets of data in Android whether it is loaded from a room database or from a network layer.

-The library provides 3 different utilites for loading paginated data:
+The library provides 3 different utilities for loading paginated data:

-- solely from a local Room DB.
+- Solely from a local Room DB.
-- solely from a webservice.
+- Solely from a webservice.
-- from a webservice while storing it in a Room Database for offline use (combination of the above).
+- From a webservice while storing it in a Room Database for offline use (combination of the above).

-In this tutorial we will focus on implementing pagination only for a **local Room Databases using Paging 3**.
+In this tutorial, we will focus on implementing pagination only for a **local Room Databases using Paging 3**.

-If you are interested in just the code for the project, please checkout this [GitHub repository](https://github.com/gouravkhunger/room-paging3-demo).
+If you are interested in just the code for the project, please check out this [GitHub repository](https://github.com/gouravkhunger/room-paging3-demo).

 # Prerequisites

 ## What is pagination?

 Pagination is a way of breaking down huge pieces of data into smaller chunks and serving them one at a time.
-This improves the user experience as the whole data doesn't need to be loaded all at once.
+This improves the user experience as the entirety of the data doesn't need to be loaded all at once.
 As soon as the user scrolls to the bottom of the screen, the next page of data is loaded.

 ## What are we building?

-In this tutorial we will implement pagination for large dataset of texts stored in a Room Database in an Android app.
+Throughout this tutorial, we will implement pagination for a large dataset of texts stored in a Room Database in an Android app.

-We will be building a basic application which shows a list of items in a Recycler view using Paging 3.
-The data is loaded with delay of 1 second to simulate data being loaded (for demo purpose only).
+We will build a basic application which shows a list of items in a RecyclerView using Paging 3.
+The data is loaded with a delay of 1 second to simulate data being loaded (for demo purpose only).

 There will be a progress bar at the end of the RecyclerView.